projectcalico/calico/docs/AWS.md

 # Start the calico node service:
 sudo ./calicoctl node --ip=$private_ip
 ```
-Then, on any one of the hosts, run this command to create an IP pool with IP-in-IP and NAT enabled:
+Then on either of the hosts, create the IP pool Calico will use for your containers:
 ```
 ./calicoctl pool add 192.168.0.0/16 --ipip --nat-outgoing
 ```
-IP-in-IP alows Calico to route traffic between containers.
-NAT allows the containers to make outgoing connections to the internet.

 ## Create a couple of containers and check connectivity
-On one host, run:
+On the first host, run:
 ```
 export DOCKER_HOST=localhost:2377
 docker run -e CALICO_IP=192.168.1.1 -e CALICO_PROFILE=test --name container-1 -tid busybox
 ```
-On another host, run:
+On the second host, run:
 ```
 export DOCKER_HOST=localhost:2377
 docker run -e CALICO_IP=192.168.1.2 -e CALICO_PROFILE=test --name container-2 -tid busybox
 ```
-Then, the two containers should be able to ping each other:
+Then, run the following on the second host to see the that two containers are be able to ping each other:
 ```
 docker exec container-2 ping -c 4 192.168.1.1
 ```